MBCProject/mbc-markdown/micro-behaviors/file-system/write-file.md

 Writes File
 ===========
 Malware writes to a file.
-Writing to a file may modify the file.
+Writing to a file enables file modification.